Limbu language: Publications

 The Limbu language has many papers and publications in circulation.

-Tanchoppa (Morning Star), a monthly newspaper/magazine which has been published since 1995.
+For instance, Tanchoppa (Morning Star) is a monthly newspaper/magazine which has been published since 1995.
 There are many other literary publications.

 The oldest known Limbu writings were collected from the Darjeeling district in the 1850s.
 They are the ancestors of the modern Limbu script.
 The writings are now a part of a collection in the India Library in London.

 Teaching

 In Nepal, the Limbu language is taught on private initiative.
 The Government of Nepal has published "Ani Paan" text books in Limbu for primary education from grades 1 to 12.
 Kirant Yakthung Chumlung teaches Limbu language and script on its own initiative.

 In Sikkim, since the late 1970s, Limbu in the Limbu script has been offered in English-medium schools as a vernacular language subject in areas populated by Limbus.
 Over 4000 students study Limbu for one hour daily taught by some 300 teachers.
 Course books are available in Limbu from grades 1 to 12.
 Additionally, the significance of Limbu in Sikkim is that the name of the Indian state itself is a combination of two Limbu words: su, which means "new", and khyim, which means "palace" or "house".